zakaria94/documentation/content/developer/tutorials/master_odoo_web_framework/01_build_clicker_game.rst

 #.
 Define a function `getReward` that will select a random reward from the list of rewards that matches
    the current unlock level.
+#.
+Extract the code that choose randomly in an array in a function `choose` that you can move to another `utils.js` file

-11. Provide a reward when opening a form view
+14. Provide a reward when opening a form view
 =============================================

 #.
 Patch the form controller.
 Each time a form controller is created, it should randomly decides (1% chance)